Play With Examples

-Processing is an open source programming language and environment for people who want to create images, animations, and interactions.
-Initially developed to serve as a software sketchbook and to teach fundamentals of computer programming within a visual context, Processing also has evolved into a tool for generating finished professional work.
+Processing is a programming language, development environment, and online community.
+Since 2001, Processing has promoted software literacy within the visual arts and visual literacy within technology.
+Initially created to serve as a software sketchbook and to teach computer programming fundamentals within a visual context, Processing evolved into a development tool for professionals.
 Today, there are tens of thousands of students, artists, designers, researchers, and hobbyists who use Processing for learning, prototyping, and production.

 - » Free to download and open source

-- » Interactive programs using 2D, 3D or PDF output
+- » Interactive programs with 2D, 3D or PDF output

 - » OpenGL integration for accelerated 3D